exucutional/study_comp_math/README.md

 * Lab 1: Derivative computation error for various methods
 * Lab 2: Seidel and Gauss method for solving systems of linear equations
 * Lab 3: Solving a system of nonlinear equations
+* Lab 4: Solving a system of ordinary differential equations